SharveshSelva/pulselink/README.md

 ## The message format (the wire protocol)

-Every packet starts with a 12-byte header (all multi-byte fields big-endian):
+Every packet starts with a 12-byte header:

 | offset | size | field |
 |---|---|---|